edenlabllc/rmk/docs/configuration/cluster-management/usage-aws-provider.md

 > For the AWS provider, before launching the actual provisioning of the cluster,
 > RMK will perform the following preliminary steps:
 >
-> - create SSH key for cluster nodes.
+> - Create an [SSH key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) for cluster nodes.
-> - create secrets with private [SOPS Age keys](../secrets-management/secrets-management.md#secret-keys) in the
+> - Create secrets with private [SOPS Age keys](../secrets-management/secrets-management.md#secret-keys) in the
 >   [AWS Secret Manager](https://aws.amazon.com/secrets-manager/), if they have not been created previously.

 To start provisioning a Kubernetes cluster, run the commands: